 Voices of the people

 Theory is all well and good... but what we Magikitos really love is hearing the people of Jamaica in their natural flow.
-If you know a typical expression from there, send us a voice note on WhatsApp using it with a real example.
+If you know a typical expression from there, record it in the Studio using it with a real example.
 We will add it to the voices of your area!